Yue-Yang/ChatGPT-Siri/README.md

 If you don't like the name, you can rename the shortcut, change it to any name you like, and then you can chat with Siri just say "Hey, Siri, xxx", xxx is the new name you  chose, it's better not to add special symbols to the name.
 It’s hard to read the symbols 😂, If Siri cannot match the name of the shortcut, it won’t work!

 Of course, you can also directly click the shortcut to use.
-At this time, it is used in the form of a dialog box, and it will not be read out. end 🎉
+At this time, it is used in the form of a dialog box, and it will not be read out.
+You can add it to your Home Screen for quick access. end 🎉

 # Advanced usage